djaus2/Soft-ata/README.md

 ## Latest
 - See **Repository Status** below.
-  - Added Blazor App that uses the class library
+  - Added Blazor App that uses the class library _(updated)_
-    - Traffic Light to show states.
+    - Traffic Light to shows states.
   - Serial1 and Serial2 char and byte read/write.

 ## Blog Post